ericpromislow/lirdle/docs/howtoplay.md

 ![shot03](https://user-images.githubusercontent.com/108392/222923178-cdf8099a-41a8-4481-8646-125533e29fb9.png)

 Awesome!
 I would say there's a 90% chance it's lying about the `J`.
 I should mention here that the lying algorithm is uniformly random: it chooses one of the characters to lie about, each with a 1/5 chance, and then it flips a virtual coin to determine which way to lie.
 If I was the human setting this game and answering questions, and in fact there's no `J` in this word but there is an `O`, I would be more likely to paint the `O` black to throw off my opponent.
-Unfortunately, I don't think this was what Jagger and Richards had in mind with their song "Paint it Black".
+(As a useful aside, I don't think this was what Jagger and Richards had in mind with their song "Paint it Black".)

 Let's go add the next four words I usually rely on to cover the alphabet:

 ![shot04](https://user-images.githubusercontent.com/108392/222923352-84c8e2e9-4761-4aa5-84e3-1e471e4d54ea.png)

-At this point, you can click on the tiles to start marking which ones you think are wrong.
+At this point, I start clicking on the tiles to start marking which ones you think are wrong.
 It's not required, but lots of people have reported this helps.
 Click once to mark a letter a lie.
 Click again to mark it as true.
 Click it once more to clear it.
-Of course you can use your own assignments (like the first click marks it as true, the second as neutral, unmarked as a lie, but that would be totally bizarre.
+Of course you can use your own assignments (like the first click marks it as true, the second as neutral, unmarked as a lie), but that would be totally bizarre.
 Don't do it.

 So at this point I'm  pretty sure there's no `J`, there is an `O`, there's no `F`, `R`, or `D`.
 Lines 2 and 3 are hard -- either there are no letters in each of those lines, or there are two, and it's miscolored one of them black.
 We'll need more info to decide (at least I will).